gordievvlad/Practice/Documentation/Software Requirements Specification.md

-<h1 align="center">Web application for accounting of goods in the warehouse of the enterprise</h1>
+<h1 align="center">Web application for accounting of goods in warehouse</h1>

 ## Vision

-"Web application for accounting of goods in the warehouse of the enterprise" is an application that allows you to record information about goods that are stored in warehouses of enterprises.
+"Web application for accounting of goods in warehouse" is an application that allows you to record information about goods that are stored in warehouses of enterprises.